 This is the 2nd post in this series.
 You can find the first one here (describes design & composition notes)

 This painting is finished, it is in the galleries under the Love’s Call cover art page.
-I’ve also posted it at my other haunts, though without the layout work done by the publisher.

 This was a prebooked commission and is the second commission in a series of books by C. A. Szarek.
 The first one was ‘Sword’s Call’ (Click on the image below to see the full painting).
+I took some notes & a lot of screenshots while painting this piece, so be prepared for rambles and rough drawings!

 So once the client picked the thumbnail she liked best, I started drawing up a finalised sketch.
 By final, I mean enough details so that the image is clear and there can be no mistakes on how the final painting should turn out.
 I’m not going to draw every single leaf, and some things like the columns I need to work out how I want to paint them, but the costumes, poses, locations of important items are all there.
 I draw bits on different layers so I can move them around (like the background and the characters are on a different layer.
 The wolf and the people are separate.